 Picasso was born here, and the city is home to a large museum featuring an impressive collection of his work.
 Like many other southern Spanish cities, there is a Moorish/Islamic influence here in the architecture and art.
 Two Moorish hilltop fortresses remain, the Alcazaba and the Gibralfaro.
 There's also a large Renaissance-style cathedral.

 The history and culture is balanced with a forest of modern, generic residential and rental apartment buildings, all fighting for ocean views.
-The beachfront and harbor areas are fun places to visit and offer some of the area's typically wonderful food, especially seafood.
+The region's warm and sunny weather makes it a popular second home destination for residents of the UK and other colder European countries.
+Málaga's beachfront and harbor areas are fun places to visit and offer some of the area's typically wonderful food, especially seafood.

 11. Costa Brava

 Another great vacation spot in Spain is the stunning Costa Brava area of Catalonia.
 This is on the northern Mediterranean coast of the country, north of Barcelona, extending to the border with France.
 It's filled with small beaches; rugged cliffs; and lots of small coves, bays, and inlets.
 Popular seaside resort towns on the Costa Brava include Blanes, Tossa de Mar, and Lloret de Mar.
 Take a day to explore (and snorkel around) the uninhabited Medes Islands, a short boat ride away.

 Another cool place for sightseeing is a ruined, hilltop monastery, the Monasterio de Sant Pere de Rodes.
 Although it's a ruin, most of the structures of the buildings, including the massive church, are intact.
 The monastery is in the Cap de Creus natural park area, quite near the town of Figueres, birthplace of Salvador Dali.
 The town is home to the large Dali Museum, which the artist himself had a hand in designing and planning.